nandha854/train-ticket-service/README.md

 ### **1. Ticket Management**
 - **PurchaseTicket:** Allows users to purchase tickets and assigns them a seat.
 - **GetReceipt:** Retrieves the ticket receipt for a specific user.
+- **GetUsersBySection:** Retrieves all users seated in a specific section.
 - **RemoveUser:** Cancels a ticket and releases the assigned seat.
 - **ModifyUserSeat:** Allows users to change their seat allocation.